WELCOME TO THE GARDEN

+You may become a member, donate to, sponsor a buddha statue or stupa or tree or grove of trees in the Garden directly through this website.
 Ewam’s extensive video and audio teaching archive is now available to members through the Ewam website.
-Access archive HERE.

-Find out about The Garden of One Thousand Buddhas Summer Volunteer Program and get more INFO HERE.
+Would you like to help grow this Garden of Peace?
+Find out about The Garden of One Thousand Buddhas Volunteer Program!

 About the Garden